-Within all classrooms, there is a science area/display which has the following: area of science, the unit of science, a scientist, key vocabulary and a knowledge organiser as a minimum.
+Within all classrooms, there is a science area/display which has the following: area of science, the unit of science, a scientist, 5 strands of enquiry pictures, key vocabulary and a knowledge organiser as a minimum.
 These displays/areas should allow children to learn independently.